 - Brothers or sisters, nephews or nieces, granddaughters or grandsons who are orphaned, under 18 years of age and not married or in a common-law relationship

-- Accompanying relatives of the above (for example, spouse, partner and dependent children).
+- Accompanying dependents of the above (for example, spouse, partner and dependent children).

 We handle cases in which clients are Canadian citizens and want to adopt a child from a foreign country.
 This is a complex process and you must comply with the laws of both the sending and receiving countries.
 In Canada, you must complete two separate processes: 1) the adoption process; and 2) the immigration or citizenship process.